Automating image conversions

 colorspace: "gray"

-Note that this does not change SVGs.
+Note that the above color settings do not change SVGs.
 SVGs are processed differently from bitmap-based images like JPGs.
 If you want to make SVGs grayscale, you may need to use an SVG filter (here’s an example) or use print-PDF-specific CSS.

 Turning off image modification